Waukesha County Court Records

 Steps for an online search:

-2. Select “Waukesha” from the county dropdown menu.
+- Select Waukesha from the county dropdown menu.

-Not all case documents are viewable online.
-WCCA displays docket information, party names, charges, and disposition data, but it does not provide copies of filed documents such as complaints, motions, or orders.
-To obtain actual documents, a request must be directed to the appropriate court division.
+Keep in mind that WCCA shows docket information, party names, charges, and disposition data, but it does not provide copies of filed documents such as complaints, motions, or orders.
+To get actual documents, you'll need to contact the appropriate court division directly.

 In-person access is available at the Waukesha County Courthouse during business hours (Monday through Friday, 8:00 a.m. to 4:30 p.m.).
 Public access computer terminals are located in the Civil, Criminal/Traffic, Family, and Probate divisions.
-The case type list by division helps users identify the correct office based on the two-letter case code in the middle of any case number.
+If you're not sure which office to visit, the case type list by division lets you identify the right office using the two-letter case code found in the middle of any case number.

 Contact information for each division: